joaotaraujo/amplificator_anlysis/README.md

-# Anlysis of clay amplifiers
+# Analysis of clay amplifiers

 About
 -----